mlichwa/Feed-Importer-Micro-Blog/readme.txt

 == Change Log ==

+= Version 1.0.0 =
+* Option to add custom title for Micro.blog entries without a title.
+* Option to import only Long, Short, All entries
+* Option to filter entries with keywords or regular expressions.
+* Option to clean Wordpress cache to re-import Micro blog posts

 = Version 0.9.0 =
 * Gallery formatting for multiple images
 * Better handling for content with no titles (Status) and with titles (normal posts).